dtr-org/unit-e-blockbook/README.Unit-e.md

 or use the specific address of the server, which you will need when it's not running on the same host or in a container.

-## Running standalone Blockbook from Docker
+## Running standalone Blockbook from Docker and Unit-e's node on the host

 1. Run `make deb-blockbook-unit-e`, this will produce blockbook package in build directory
 2. Run `docker build --build-arg COIN=unite -t blockbook-runtime .`
 3. Run `docker run -it --rm --name blockbook -p 9172:9172 -p 9272:9272 blockbook-runtime --address 127.0.0.1:8172`

 Make sure --address points to your Unit-e node's RPC port.
-If you run `united` on the host you can find its IP address by running `ip a` to get the docker network interface of the host.
+If you run `united` on a Linux host you can find its IP address by running `ip a` to get the docker network interface of the host.

+On macOS you can use `--address docker.for.mac.localhost:8172` to point to the address of the host.

 Or you run `docker run --entrypoint="" -it blockbook-runtime ip route` to get the IP of the default route of the container which is the host IP.

 ## Running both Blockbook and Unit-e's node in Dockers